-IBON Foundation worked to strengthen consumer's rights to water and food by gathering together 40-50 organisations, institutinos, government officials, religious groups, environmentalists, transport workers and women and youth to discuss these topics.
-They identified policy recommendations to guide lobbying and arrived at points of collaboration where several of these groups can work together to advocate for change.
-A key outcome was the gaining of new allies and a stronger network.
+IBON Foundation worked to strengthen consumers' rights to water and food by gathering together 40-50 organizations, institutions, government officials, religious groups, environmentalists, transport workers and women and youth to discuss these topics.
+They identified policy recommendations and arrived at points of collaboration where several of these groups can work together to advocate for change.
+Key outcomes were gaining new allies and a stronger, more active network.